 *** As a matter of comparison, two exceptionally scrawny pods will cost you 4.37€ here.

-1 kg (2 pounds) apples — I used a variety called Reinettes du Canada, which turns soft when cooked
+- 1 kg (2 pounds) baking apples (I used a variety called Reinettes du Canada), peeled, cored, and cubed

 - 50 grams (1/4 cup) unrefined cane sugar (you can omit the sugar if you plan on serving the compote with a savory dish)

 - Combine the squash, apples, and sugar, if using, in a medium heavy-bottomed pot.
 Add 60 mL (1/4 cup) water, and set over medium heat.
 Split the vanilla pod lengthwise with a sharp knife, scrape the seeds with the dull side of the blade, and add the pod and seeds to the pot.

 - Cover and cook for 30 minutes or until tender, stirring regularly to prevent scorching.
 Remove the pod and use an immersion blender or a potato ricer to purée the compote to the desired consistency.

 - Transfer to an airtight container, put the pod back in (it will continue to infuse the compote with flavor) and refrigerate.
 Serve slightly warm or chilled.